Learning the skills of leadership: Terry Tsang CA

 It's hard to put a tangible figure on that but it's been good for me just to have someone to talk to, to hear someone else's perspective and to learn to really listen to people.

-Would you recommend the Masterminds Executive Coaching Programme to fellow CAs?
+Would you recommend the ICAS Executive Coaching Programme to fellow CAs?

 I would, with the caveat that you have to be prepared to apply the learnings yourself.
 It isn't a case of turning up for the training and leaving with it all ingrained - you have to keep gaining the experience of using that knowledge in order to really learn and develop.